juliarias20/2526-SPOT-Assistant/object_detection/README.md

 # Object Detection
 ## About
-- This module is to be used on its own for general object detection or with other
+- This module is to be used on its own for general object detection or with other modules for autonomous assitant functions.

 ## Installation
 - Current working environment